Understanding the Lender-Realtor Relationship

 3. Who are some other real estate agents you work with?

 Check how productive the other real estate agents they’ve worked with are.
-If they are top producers who use this lender, there may be a reason for it.
-You may even be able to reach out to see how their transactions have been with this lender.
+If they are top producers who use this financier, there may be a reason for it.

 4. How do you differ from your competitors?